 Even today oncologists treat, most of the cancers that affect the jaw.
 These oncologists have no dental background!
 Oral or mouth cancer can be successfully cured, but the quality of life may be affected due to various factors.
 One such reason could be the inability to chew food due to the removal of the jaw.

 Know about cancer affected jaw can help you fight back with diet, lifestyle and general wellness.

-Knowing about oral cancer can be frightening but early detection is key to a better diagnosis.
-Oral cancer can develop anywhere inside your mouth especially in the jaw region.
-Read more About Cancer Affected Jaw Teeth!
+Another term for facial aesthetics, the loss of which has a profound psychological impact. more about how cancer affects jaw teeth!
+Early detection of oral cancer can be frightening, but early detection is the key to a better diagnosis.
+Oral cancer can develop anywhere inside your mouth, especially in the jaw regions.
+Read on to learn more about how cancer affected jaw teeth!

 Now get fixed teeth for a better quality of life!

 Tobacco is the most common cause of mouth cancer.
 This includes chewing or smoking anything that contains tobacco.
 Cigarette smoking causes the most deadly type of oral cancer known as squamous cell carcinoma.
 The lining of the mouth is rich with bacteria which produce nicotine.
 Nicotine irritates the mouth and leads to formation of small amount of cancer cells.
 However, Cigarette smoking contains harmful chemicals like arsenic, which are carcinogenic and can destroy good cells in the mouth.